History of Mali in Timeline

 December 2013: Legislative Elections

-Legislative elections were held on 24 November and 15 December 2013.
+Legislative elections were held in Mali on 24 November and 15 December 2013.

-In 2013, Mali concluded defense accords with France, which were later broken in 2022.
+In 2013, defense accords were concluded with France, which were later broken by the military government on May 2, 2022.

-In 2013, the Demographic Health Survey for Mali indicated that 76% of women and 54% of men believed physical harm towards women was acceptable in certain situations.
+The Demographic Health Survey for Mali in 2013 stated that 76% of women and 54% of men believed physical harm towards women was acceptable if the women burnt food, argued back, went out without notifying her husband, or refused sexual relations with her husband.

 In 2015, Mali produced 41 metric tonnes of gold.

-Since 2015, conflict has escalated in the central Mali province of Mopti between agricultural communities and the pastoral Fula people.
+Since 2015, conflict has escalated in the Mopti province between agricultural communities and the pastoral Fula people, exacerbated by climate change.

 Since January 2016, the implementation of the two newest regions, Taoudénit and Ménaka, has been ongoing.

-In 2016, the Dogon group Dan Na Ambassagou was created.
+In 2016, the Dogon group Dan Na Ambassagou was created as a militia.

 2017: Gender Inequality Index Ranking